-The following table sets forth certain information regarding the persons who have been nominated for election to the Board of Directors for a one-year term.
-The two Preferred Stockholders, Big Beaver Investments LLC ("Big Beaver") and Westar Capital II LLC ("Westar Capital"), have an understanding for the four seats on the Board of Directors to be elected by the Preferred Stockholders, pursuant to which Big Beaver will name two directors, Westar Capital will choose one director, and they will jointly choose the fourth person who is an expert in the automotive industry.
-Mr. Marx and Mr. Oster were chosen by Big Beaver, Mr. Clark was chosen by Westar Capital, and Mr. Paulsen is the jointly-chosen automotive expert.
+The following table sets forth certain information regarding the nominees for election to the Board of Directors for a one-year term.
+The two preferred stockholders, Big Beaver Investments LLC and Westar Capital II LLC, have an agreement to allocate the five seats on the Board of Directors to be elected by the preferred stockholders, pursuant to which Big Beaver will nominate two directors, Westar Capital will nominate two directors, and they will jointly select the fifth person who is an expert in the automotive industry.
+Mr. Marx and Mr. Oster were nominated by Big Beaver, Mr. Clark and Mr. Castaing were nominated by Westar Capital, and Mr. Paulsen is the nominated automotive expert.